-So from the above information you can compare the actual estimated amount for insulation against the actual costs to date.
+From the above information you can compare the actual estimated amount for insulation against the actual costs to date.
 In this situation, the actual costs are shy of your estimated costs by $2,168.
-So either you haven’t completed the insulation step yet because you are missing a few invoices or you woefully overestimated the costs to insulate the house.
+Either you haven’t completed the insulation step yet because you are missing a few invoices or you woefully overestimated the costs to insulate the house.
 But the key to this exercise is that you now have the information in front of you to determine what exactly the issue is.

 Just in case you didn’t know, in QuickBooks and in Sage, you can attach a pdf copy of the invoice to the respective line item in the system.
-So if you wanted more detail about what Able Insulation did for the company, you click on that line item attachment and you can review the actual invoice in more detail; pretty cool if you ask me.
+If you want more detail about what Able Insulation did for the company, you click on that line item attachment and you can review the actual invoice in more detail; pretty cool if you ask me.

 The value phase accounting brings to the contractor relates to the project as a whole; but what about the company as a whole as it progresses through several projects at the same time.
 Well, here you need to decide on whether you implement the completed contract method or use percentage of completion to account for the financial information to your profit and loss statement.